dfkaye/dfkaye-blog/content/demos/mocha+chai+fast-check.md

 ---
-title: "A page running mocha, chai, and fast-check"
+title: "A mocha, chai, and fast-check test suite"
 date: 2020-07-07T12:10:43-07:00
 description: "Running example of a JavaScript test suite in the browser, using mocha, chai, and fast-check testing libraries"
 draft: false